admin-shell-io/aas-specs/schemas/json/README.md

 #### Hint: Round-Trip Conversions

-Round-trip conversions XML 🠒 JSON 🠒 XML or RDF 🠒 JSON 🠒 RDF may not result in the original file.
+Round-trip conversions XML to JSON to XML or RDF to JSON to RDF may not result in the original file.

 The result of a model saved as XML is different to the model saved as JSON.
 For example, if the user typed in `1` for a boolean UML attribute (e.g. for ``SubmodelElementList``/``orderRelevant``)